- Singing the Faith: 613 (CD25 #15)

 NOTE: This hymn has been cleared on behalf of the copyright administrator, The Pilgrim Press Permissions Department, for reproduction on local service sheets and also for projection via the Singing the Faith electronic words edition of the hymn book published by Hymns Ancient and Modern.
 Copyright ownership should be indicated when this hymn is reproduced.

-Ruth draws upon a number of stories and verses in the Bible: notably (verse 3) Jesus’ challenge to the law-keepers and religious leaders that whoever has not sinned should throw the first stone at the woman caught in adultery (John 8: 3-8).
+Ruth draws upon a number of stories and verses in the Bible: notably (v.
+3) Jesus’ challenge to the law-keepers and religious leaders that whoever has not sinned should throw the first stone at the woman caught in adultery (John 8: 3-8).
+Kelly Tennille Grooms writes: “The singer boldly states that because of God’s grace, we do not ‘play the judge.’”

 The same verse also recalls Jesus’ parable of the unforgiving servant (Matthew 18: 21-35), which Jesus tells in response to the disciple Peter’s question: “Lord, if another member of the church sins against me, how often should I forgive?
 As many as seven times?”